The Green Fireball Over a Viking Site Is a Better Metaphor for Search Than Most SEO Writing

 What does the green fireball metaphor mean in practical search terms?

-It means search is not just about matching words, it is about being the result that best fits the moment, the intent, and the level of trust the search engine can infer.
+It means search is about being the result that best fits the moment, the intent, and the level of trust the search engine can infer, well beyond matching words.
 A page can target the right phrase and still lose if it is too thin, too generic, too slow, or less credible than competing options.
 In practice, the “fireball” is the rare result that stands out because it satisfies the query more completely than the rest.

 Why is search better understood as a selection system?